With the inaugural March to Madness Tournament in the books, it’s time to dissect the results and see how the intrepid investigators of Arkham fared!

 The Information And Arkham-Related Humor You Crave

 Below, we outline how the matches turned out, but do more than just list the winners.
-Color commentary, in the form of humorous match rundowns, is provided by Evan Bowen (Discord handle “bowzo”).
-Many thanks to Evan for his contributions here and for keeping the conversation lively with his match previews in the #quarantine-con Discord channel.
+Color commentary, in the form of humorous match rundowns, is provided by Bowzo.
+Many thanks to Bowzo for their contributions here and for keeping the conversation lively with their match previews in the #quarantine-con Discord channel.

 We also show the “scores” of each game.
 Note that the “scores” show the percentage of votes that each investigator received in a round.
 We decided to use that method because it normalized things and accounted for the variance in the number of votes that were cast in each round.

 Additionally, there are notes from the tournament commissioner if anything noteworthy took place during the match.